Red Sox vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs' Marcus Stroman (9-6) will make his 20th start of the season.
+- The Cubs will hand the ball to Justin Steele (9-2) for his 17th start of the season.

-- Stroman has two starts in a row of five innings or more.
+- Steele has four starts in a row of five innings or more.

-- In 19 appearances this season, he has finished six without allowing an earned run.
+- He has made 16 appearances and finished five of them without allowing an earned run.

 |Opponent